krane/krane/docs/deployment-configuration.md

 ### alias

-Ingress alias for your deployment.
+Entry alias for your deployment.

 > ⚠️ Aliases require an [A Record](https://www.digitalocean.com/docs/networking/dns/how-to/manage-records/#a-records) to be created in order for redirects to work.